Thursday, June 29, 2017

 Overall, the Medieval and Japanese zones looked the best, I thought.
 Sexy visuals!

-The audio is a blast with great sound effects used throughout.
+The audio is a blast with great effects throughout.
 However, it's the music I really loved because everything is composed by Barry Leitch who created a wealth of fantastic chiptunes.
 Show-stompingly brilliant audio!!

 The graphics and music may change but the gameplay is pretty darn familiar for each level...